 Taormina is a small resort town perched on a hilltop in the eastern part of Sicily.
 It is one of the best places from which to explore Sicily.

-Taormina is known for its Roman Theatre, beautiful beaches, and laid back feeling.
+You’ll find many attractions in Taormina, such as the Roman Theatre, plus beautiful beaches, and a laid back feeling.
 The Teatro Antico di Taormina is the second largest Greek theatre in Sicily, after the one in Syracuse.

 The view from the theatre overlooking the coastline with Mt.
 Etna in the background is absolutely beautiful.